 Figure 9.
-Illustration of determining wind-power ramps with voting scheme using a ramp definition of |50 MW| within 6 hours for the Baltic-2 case.
-In this example, 2 out of 5 voting members indicate ramps between 6 UTC and 12 UTC on 5 October, so the 40% voting scheme labels ramp in this period (grey).
-Similarly, 5 out of 5 voting members indicate ramps between 17 UTC and 23 UTC on 5 October, and 3 out of 5 voting members indicate ramps between 4 UTC and 10 UTC on 6 October, so the respective 100% (yellow) and 60% (green) voting schemes label ramps for the two periods.
+Illustration of determining wind power ramps with voting scheme using a ramp definition of |50 MW| within 6 hours for the Baltic-2 case.
+In this example, two out of five voting members indicate ramps between 6 UTC and 12 UTC on 5 October, so the 40% voting scheme labels ramp in this period (gray).
+Similarly, five out of five voting members indicate ramps between 17 UTC and 23 UTC on 5 October, and three out of five voting members indicate ramps between 4 UTC and 10 UTC on 6 October, so the respective 100% (yellow) and 60% (green) voting schemes label ramps for the two periods.

 The voting schemes vary in strengths and weaknesses.
 As expected, the 20% voting scheme is the most sensitive in detecting ramps, which scores the highest in TP as well as FP ramp forecasts among all forecasts listed in Figures 10 and 11.
 In contrast, the 80% voting scheme is stringent in indicating ramps, resulting in substantially higher FN and lower FP than the others (Figures 11 and 12).
-The 60% voting scheme has a relatively high threshold to ramp detection, and even it yields more TP and fewer FN ramp forecasts for ramps above 50 MW at 6 and 8 hours than the ensemble mean.
+The 60% voting scheme has a relatively high threshold-to-ramp detection, and even it yields more TP and fewer FN ramp forecasts for ramps above 50 MW at 6 and 8 hours than the ensemble mean.
 Like the 60% voting scheme, the 40% voting scheme largely increases TP and decreases FN compared to the ensemble mean, but it also increases FP.

 In the Baltic-2 case, more episodes of observed power fluctuations are labeled as ramp events (sum of TP and FN) when the length of a ramp detection period increases.
-In the model forecasts, TP and FP ramp forecasts for ramps above 50 and 100 MW also share such pattern, whereas TN ramp forecasts monotonically decrease with increasing ramp-detection duration for all ramp definitions (Figure 13).
+In the model forecasts, TP and FP ramp forecasts for ramps above 50 and 100 MW also share such a pattern, whereas TN ramp forecasts monotonically decrease with increasing ramp-detection duration for all ramp definitions (Figure 13).